 When it comes to you and you meet someone with a name difficult to pronounce, make sure you try.
 Do not ask the person if they have a nickname you could use.
 Ask them politely to teach you how to say it right.
 The name represents who he or she is and depicts their background.
 It is easy to put someone off just by disregarding their name.

 When we fail to accept someone’s name, we are not giving him or her the importance they deserve.
 This is a matter of respect and acceptance, so make sure you give them their due.
 As mentioned earlier, a name is a representation of a culture, a religion, an ethnic belief.
 By trying to learn a name, we are accepting them completely.

 Everyone faces the nickname issue at least once in his or her life.
 It is important to remember that they fade away with time.
 People will stop calling you by the nickname you dislike and eventually call you by your chosen name.

 It does happen that some names stick with you for a lifetime, but it should not bother you.
 A nickname does not represent who you are.
 Names do have a great impact on your personality but being called something else does not mean that you become it.
-It is good to choose a good name with a good meaning so it influences our lives in a positive way.
+It is good to choose a good name with a good meaning so it positively influences our lives.

 However, we do not get to choose our names, our parents do.
 They put a lot of thought into the names they give us.
 It is given with tender care and lots of love to last us a lifetime.

 However, what we fail to realize is that these nicknames change in meaning too.
-The name which was to influence the life positively, is now something else altogether.
+The name which was to influence life positively is now something else altogether.